 - Education affirming a sacramental view of creation, one seeing all of the created order as reflecting the glory of God.
 We believe all of creation has the potential to become a source of revelation to us, and Christians are those who, wherever they look, find God and rejoice in Him.

 - Education affirming the value of excellence.
-We believe God is honored as we practice diligence and achieve mastery in all we do, with recognition that such skills must also be tempered by humility, discernment and love.
+We believe God is honored as we practice diligence and achieve mastery in all we do, with the recognition that such skills must also be tempered by humility, discernment, and love.